How do you store my password?

 Need for disclosure

-Given that passwords are crucial, what we need is a self-disclosure policy on the part of web services to tell us how they store our password. [and yeah, this should be a one line disclosure and not pages full of terms-of-service which only lawyers understand].
+Given that passwords are crucial, what we need is a self-disclosure policy on the part of web services to tell us how they store our password.
+And yeah, this should be a one-line disclosure and not pages full of terms-of-service which only lawyers understand.
+This disclosure should also further include whether the password gets logged as a part of regular network activity or not.
+Business Insider alleged that passwords saved as a part of normal network logging activity have been used earlier.